How to bring productivity home

 The value of collaboration IS well established.
 The intense needs for direct communication in a competitive environment have kept 96.4% of the U.S. workforce from telecommuting.
 Now, business is no less competitive, but essential physical distancing cannot be maintained at close quarters within offices, factories, retail operations, and warehouses.

 The connectivity required for at-distance collaboration is widely – but not universally – available.
 At-home broadband service is unavailable to nearly 10% of working-age adults.
 Many of the remaining 90%, including small business owners, now struggle in harsh economic realities.
-The Federal Communications Commission (FTC) has developed a Keep Americans Connected Pledge to assist where possible.
+The Federal Communications Commission (FCC) has developed a Keep Americans Connected Pledge to assist where possible.
 Broadband and telephone service providers who sign the 60-day pledge agree to maintain service and not charge late fees to residential or small business customers.
 The pledge also opens the Wi-Fi access offered by those providers.

 REMOTE TEAM COMMUNICATION

 The technologies that have served today’s telecommuters must now support remote desktops, shared calendars, instant messaging and more.
-An organization’s choice may hinge on required features as well as cost.
+An organization’s choice may hinge on the required features as well as cost.
 Here, in alphabetic order, are some popular options.
 This list could be a starting point for a technology search:

 PLANNING AND COLLABORATION

 Communication tools deliver messages and appointments that are essential for progress, but they can also be distracting.
 Effective project management methodologies and worthwhile meetings must avoid those pitfalls.
 Collaboration tools can help.
-Many have have been designed around today’s best practices for project management and meetings.
+Many have been designed around today’s best practices for project management and meetings.
 Guided by the frameworks within those tools, each remote team member can bring productivity home.

 One or more of the links below may lead to collaboration software that aligns with your organization’s business processes: